3 Ingredient Peanut Butter Fudge

 It will look a little crumbly at this point but don’t worry- it will hold together!

-Once you’ve formed a dough that all of the powdered sugar has dissolved into, your fudge is ready!
+Once you’ve formed a dough that all of the icing sugar has dissolved into, your fudge is ready!

 Yes, really… I told you it was easy!